Fake it till you make it: Learning transferable representations from synthetic ImageNet clones: Introduction

-In this paper we explore this question through one of the most iconic computer vision dataset, ImageNet~\cite{deng2009imagenet}.
+In this paper we explore this question through one of the most iconic computer vision datasets, ImageNet~\cite{deng2009imagenet}.
 We study to which extent this dataset can be entirely replaced by synthetic images when learning deep models.
-More precisely, we assume that we are provided with a set of classes, and the Stable Diffusion v1.4~\cite{rombach2022high} model,\footnote{\url{https://github.com/CompVis/stable-diffusion}} a generator that can produce realistic images from a textual prompt.
+For this, we assume that we are provided with a set of classes, and the Stable Diffusion \cite{rombach2022high} model a generator that can produce realistic images from a textual prompt.

 Our task is to learn an image classification model \textit{from scratch} using a dataset composed only of synthetic images.
 We then evaluate the performance of this model on several datasets.
 First and foremost, we measure how well models and classifiers trained only on synthetic images recognize the training classes in real images from the standard ImageNet validation set.
 Then, we evaluate them on common datasets that test their resilience to domain shifts or adversarial examples, still for the ImageNet training classes.
-Finally, we consider several transfer learning scenarios where we measure the generalization performance of our models to novel sets of classes. \Cref{fig:teaser} summarizes the main results by comparing models trained on two equally sized set of images from the same set of classes, one real and one synthetic, on a number of these tasks.
+Finally, we consider several transfer learning scenarios where we measure the generalization performance of our models to novel classes. \Cref{fig:teaser} summarizes the main results by comparing models trained on two equally sized set of images from the same set of classes, one real and one synthetic, on a number of these tasks.
 The gap is surprisingly narrow, especially for some of these scenarios.